forceedge01/behat-fail-aid/README.md

         - FailAid\Context\FailureContext
 ```

-Have a look at the options you can provide to the context.
-Any of the options can be used in conjunction.
+This is the basic setup and will give you a lot of information on failures.
+For more options read through the rest of the README.
+Any of the options below can be used in conjunction with each other.

 screenshotDirectory option:
 ----------------------------